FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 While ease of installation is a great thing, most dog owners go for this type of fence because it simply doesn’t break.
 While metal wire fence looks fairly non-descript after it is installed, the truth is that this type of fencing is also incredibly hard for your dog to get through.
 If safety is a priority, you may want to think about this type of fence.

-So, how does metal wirework as a DIY project?
+So, how does metal wire work as DIY dog fences?

 Perhaps the best part of this type of fencing is that you can add a gate to your yard.
 This will let you get in and out easily, which in turn helps with the maintenance of the area.
 Note that while a gate is great for you, it needs to be built solidly enough that your dog cannot figure out how to use it for his or her own exits.